adamkangas/markr/README.md

 I'll readily admit that this is the most I've been asked to care about accessibility in awhile – in larger teams this has not typically been my domain.
 Even after firing up VoiceOver and spending time going back-and-forth with agents, I feel I still have a lot to learn here.

 The solutions I'm delivering within the requested timeframe may not be optimal, so I'm keen to identify where my naive approach may be lacking so I can improve.
+Through a steady diet of articles and videos teaching best practices, and some lint rules, I'm confident I can pick this up.

 ## Logical next steps